 1. Google Webmaster Tools Email Alerts

-Google Webmaster Tools is a must for any website owner.
+Google Webmaster Tools is a must for any website owner as they are highly beneficial in preventing a negative SEO attack.
 You have to set and verify your site, after which you can sign up for the email address with this tool.
 Google can send you email alerts when:

 - Malware is attacking the website